andy-vh/andy-vh.github.io/_posts/2020-05-17-nomoney_datacollection.md

 ```

 # Wikipedia Pageviews
 Another variable that interested me is seeing how many people are looking up topics such as cryptocurrency, Bitcoin, etc. on Wikipedia.
-The Wikimedia provides the mwviews library to collect this information.
-My intuition tells me that higher page views would correlate with higher interest in a certain cryptocurrency, but it could also be because they were mentioned a lot in the news recently (whether good or bad).
+The Wikimedia Foundation provides the mwviews library to collect this information.
+My intuition tells me that higher page views could correlate with higher interest in a certain cryptocurrency, which could make it an indicator for price movements.

 ```python